 The walk from Ham Tin to Tai Wan Beach is only about 550 metres and takes roughly 10 minutes.
 The route starts from behind Hoi Fung Store, but you need to turn right after the first couple of houses.

 Be sure to spray insect repellent before you head down this path as it passes through some marshy area.
 Also, don’t be scared when there’s a buffalo walking toward you.
 The polite thing to do is let him pass.

 Tai Wan Beach is my favourite beach in Tai Long Wan.
 It’s big enough to never get crowded and has no man-made structures, so it feels secluded.
 Yet it’s only a short walk away from the nearest restaurant.

 We spent the rest of our day just relaxing on Tai Wan Beach, watching the tide recede.
 We’d booked our return speedboat ticket from Ham Tin Beach, so all we had to do was walk back when it was time.

 If you’re looking for even more remoteness and seclusion, Tai Lung Beach is another 30-minute hike from Tai Wan Beach.
 Although we didn’t go there, I sent my drone over so that I could admire it from Tai Wan Beach.

 I couldn’t see a soul on Tai Lung Beach, but I did spot a couple of tents in the back.

-Tai Long Wan is a very popular destination with campers.
-Not just for it’s beautiful natural surroundings, but also for stargazing.
+Tai Long Wan is a very popular camping destination.
+Not just for its beautiful natural surroundings, but also for stargazing.

 Tents and sleeping equipment can be rented at Sai Wan and Ham Tin.
 All you need to do is ask around.
 Obviously, another option is that you carry your own.